South Carolina lawmakers advance 20-week abortion ban

-CHARLESTON, South Carolina (Reuters) - South Carolina’s Republican-controlled House of Representatives approved a bill on Wednesday that would ban most abortions after 20 weeks of pregnancy, moving the state closer to becoming the latest to limit access to the procedure.
+CHARLESTON, S.C., March 19 (Reuters) - South Carolina’s Republican-controlled House of Representatives approved a bill on Wednesday that would ban most abortions after 20 weeks of pregnancy, moving the state closer to becoming the latest to limit access to the procedure.

 State representatives voted 84 to 29 to approve the legislation known as the “Pain-Capable Unborn Child Protection Act” that would ban doctors from performing abortions at the midpoint of a full-term pregnancy unless the woman’s life was at risk.